BSski/discord-reminder-bot/README.md

 ```
 !remind me of X on 05.07.22 12:00
 ```
-- Reminders on a certain point in the future
+- Creates a reminder on a certain point in the future
 ```
 !remind me of X in 15 mins
 ```
-- Reminders after some time interval from the present
+- Creates a reminder after some time interval from the present
 ```
 !list_reminders
 ```
-- List view of 10 upcoming reminders of everyone
+- Lists 10 upcoming reminders of everyone
 ```
 !my_reminders
 ```
-- List view of 10 upcoming reminders of yours
+- Lists 10 upcoming reminders of yours
 ```
 !show_reminder <ID>
 ```
-- Seeing the details of a reminder
+- Shows the details of a reminder
 ```
 !delete_reminder <ID>
 ```
-- Deleting a reminder
+- Deletes a reminder

 ## 🚀 Features